 - Once all of the cake ingredients have been blended, the mixture will be very thick.
 Use a spatula to spread the mixture into the pans and make it as even and flat as possible since the surface will maintain a similar appearance once cooked (i.e. it doesn’t puff up much).

 - It’s a personal preference which frosting you use with this cake.
 In the pictures, I made it with my 2-ingredient chocolate frosting, and found it to be the perfect combination.
-You can sub in your favourite frosting if preferred.
+You can sub in your favorite frosting if preferred.
 See the post above for other frosting suggestions.

 - This cake can be stored at room temperature for 2 days, but for best shelf life I recommend storing it in the fridge, tightly covered, for up to a week.